membrane/api-gateway/com.predic8.membrane.core/examples/router/ssl-tunnel-to-server/README.txt

 ON LINUX

 On Linux, you need to be root to open network ports <1024.
-Therefore, to start this example, you either need to start the membrane-router as root, or specify a port >=1024, e.g. using '<serviceProxy port="8080">', in ssl-tunnel-to-server.proxies.xml .
+Therefore, to start this example, you either need to start the membrane-esb as root, or specify a port >=1024, e.g. using '<serviceProxy port="8080">', in ssl-tunnel-to-server.proxies.xml .